JBdesign53/docker-compose-dev/README.md

 `ctrl-c` and then `docker-compose down`

-## Serving Your Website Files
+## Serving Your Own Website Files

 Note: It is recommended that you follow the steps in **Initial Setup** to confirm the local web development environment is working before making changes to serve your own web files.

 Additional configuration is required to setup local domain names and to serve your web files.
+After reading this section refer to **Example Website Setup** for detailed information.

-First:
+Complete one-time configuration:
 * Provide the path to your website directory.
 This will contain each website/domain in its own child directory.

 Then, for each new website/domain create an additional:
 * Child directory in the website directory.
 Copy the files for your website/domin into the child directory.